Junping Hu, Research Fellow

 Ziming Zhu is from Hunan province, China.
 He earned his PhD degree in the condensed matter physics from Xi’an Jiaotong University at the end of 2016.
 Then he jointed Hunan Normal University as a lecturer.
-He started his postdoctoral research at RLQM from September 2017.
+He worked at RLQM from Sep 2017 to Sep 2018.

 Research Focus: novel topological materials, surface diffusion, phonon transport